Gellybean/Gellybean/MathfinderBot.md

    - `var-name` Row name.
 This will bring up a modal window, where you can make up to 5 expressions.
 The syntax is `LABEL:EXPRESSION`.
 The label is optional—if omitted it will use the expression as the label.

  - —`Set-Grid`
    - `var-name` Grid name.
-The same as Set-Row except you can specify a set of rows.
+The same as Set-Row except you can specify rows instead of expressions.

  - —`Set-Craft` (EXPERIMENTAL) This lets you set a craft a mundane item.
    - `var-name` Item name.